 Decide what to keep, what to trash and what to sell, whether it’s online or by hosting a successful yard sale.
 And in the process of spring cleaning your home or apartment, make space for whatever you choose to keep.

-4. Get Organized & Stop Buying Duplicates
+4. Get Organized and Stop Buying Duplicates

 An organized and decluttered home can make all the difference in saving money and time.
 Toni Anderson of TheHappyHousewife.com learned this lesson when, in the process of decluttering her garage, she found eight different hammers.
 “I guess when you can’t find a hammer, you buy a new one!”
-Anderson jokes.
+Anderson joked.

-By cleaning out and organizing your home, your closets or your garage, she says, “You save money by knowing where your tools are so you don’t have to buy a new one every time you need one.”
+By cleaning out and organizing your home, your closets or your garage, she said, “You save money by knowing where your tools are so you don’t have to buy a new one every time you need one.”

 5. Make Appliances More Energy-Efficient

 Cleaning them up can restore them to their highest level of energy efficiency and save money on utilities, according to Turn.org.
 The site’s guide to improving your home’s energy efficiency by spring cleaning says, “Cleaning dust off the coils in the back of the refrigerator will make it run much more efficiently and save both energy and money.”
-Other energy-saving tasks to add to your spring cleaning regime include replacing air conditioner filters, cleaning the inside of the dishwasher and dusting off light bulbs and light fixtures.
+Other energy-saving tasks to add to your spring cleaning regimen include replacing air conditioner filters, cleaning the inside of the dishwasher, and dusting off light bulbs and light fixtures.

 6. Enjoy a Clean Home

-When my apartment is a mess it’s the last place I want to be, especially when I’m in the mood relax and unwind.
+When my apartment is a mess, it’s the last place I want to be, especially when I’m in the mood relax and unwind.
 Sometimes I’ll find myself dragging my husband to the movie theater when we’d planned to watch a flick at home, simply to avoid the mess.
-A night that would’ve cost maybe $2 between the RedBox Rental and microwave popcorn quickly adds up to $30 or more for movie tickets, gas and snacks.
+A night that would’ve cost maybe $2 between the RedBox rental and microwave popcorn quickly adds up to $30 or more for movie tickets, gas and snacks.

 With an environment that’s clean and organized, you’ll want to spend more time in your home, saving money on all kinds of potential costs — gas, parking, dining out, entertainment, tips and more.
 You get the perfect spring-cleaned setting to plan your next get-together on the cheap, whether it be a romantic dinner date or a game night with booze and buddies.
 A clean home or apartment will allow you to invite people over without feeling self-conscious.